sonar-perl/sonar-perl/README.md

 You should see the perl-sample-project on your SonarQube dashboard.

+## Install into your SonarQube

+At the moment the plugin has not been published yet.
+In order to test it in your SoarQube installation, you need to build the project with a `./gradlew sonar-perl-plugin:build` and copy the resulting jar file `sonar-perl-plugin/build/sonar-perl-plugin-0.1.jar` into the plugins dir of your sonar installation (should be sth. like `/opt/sonarqube/extensions/plugins/`)

 ## Next steps

 * The clover report does not contain line-based coverage information.
 This is crucial for sonarqube to calculate coverage details.
 Thus, either the clover report needs to be enhanced or we need to find a different solution altogether.